 Of course, these are estimates, but I think they are realistic, and a 3% absolute improvement is actually a 60% relative improvement compared to the 5% real return the UK stock market has historically provided.

 So what did 2013 actually look like in terms of actively managing a portfolio of shares?
 How much effort was required, and how much stress did it involve?

 The answer is, surprisingly little of either.
 The portfolio is managed using a steady, plodding approach to buying and selling.
-Each month just one company is bought or sold, and in 2013 8 companies were bought and 4 were sold.
+Each month just one company is bought or sold, and in 2013 8 companies were bought, and four were sold.

 The first sale came in January with N Brown, the catalogue and multi-channel retailer, leaving the portfolio.
-The holding period was just 8 months but in that time returns were almost 60%, primarily from a dramatically increasing share price.
+The holding period was just eight months, but in that time, returns were almost 60%, primarily from a dramatically increasing share price.